-- (b) give to the master of the other vessel the name of his own vessel and of her port of registry or of the port or place to which she belongs and also the names of the ports or places from which she comes and to which she is bound. - (2) A master of a vessel who without reasonable excuse fails to comply with subsection (1) is guilty of an offence.Penalty: \$1 000. - (3) In every case of a collision, accident or other casualty involving a pleasure vessel, the person in charge of the pleasure vessel, in addition to any duties imposed on him by subsection (1), shall - (a) if and so far as he can do so without danger to the pleasure vessel, its crew and its passengers (if any) stand by and render to any other persons or vessels involved in that collision, accident or other casualty such assistance as may be practicable and as may be necessary to save them from any danger resulting from that collision, accident or other casualty; - (b) give his name and address and the identification particulars of the pleasure vessel - (i) to any person injured as a result of; and - (ii) to the owner or person in charge of any other vessel involved in, that collision, accident or other casualty immediately after that collision, accident or other casualty; and
+- (b) give to the master of the other vessel the name of his own vessel and of her port of registry or of the port or place to which she belongs and also the names of the ports or places from which she comes and to which she is bound. - A master of a vessel who without reasonable excuse fails to (2)comply with subsection (1) is guilty of an offence.

+- In every case of a collision, accident or other casualty involving a (3)pleasure vessel, the person in charge of the pleasure vessel, in addition to any duties imposed on him by subsection (1), shall - if and so far as he can do so without danger to the (a) pleasure vessel, its crew and its passengers (if any) stand by and render to any other persons or vessels involved in that collision, accident or other casualty such assistance as may be practicable and as may be necessary to save them from any danger resulting from that collision, accident or other casualty; - give his name and address and the identification (b) particulars of the pleasure vessel - - (i) to any person injured as a result of; and - (ii) to the owner or person in charge of any other vessel involved in.

-(c) if that collision, accident or other casualty results in the death of or injury to any person or any vessel involved in that collision, accident or other casualty is lost or sustains damage rendering it unseaworthy or incapable of being safely navigated, report in writing to the Department within 7 days of the occurrence of that collision, accident or other casualty full particulars of the circumstances of that collision, accident or other casualty.
+that collision, accident or other casualty immediately after that collision, accident or other casualty; and if that collision, accident or other casualty results in the (c) death of or injury to any person or any vessel involved in that collision, accident or other casualty is lost or sustains damage rendering it unseaworthy or incapable of being safely navigated, report in writing to the Department within 7 days of the occurrence of that collision, accident or other casualty full particulars of the circumstances of that collision, accident or other casualty.

-- (4) If a commercial vessel - (a) sustains a casualty; - (b) sustains damage affecting her seaworthiness or efficiency, either in the hull or in any part of the boilers and machinery; - (c) causes the loss of or damage to any other vessel, or where by reason of a casualty happening to or on board a commercial vessel loss of life or serious injury to any person ensues, the master or owner of the vessel shall immediately after the happening of any of those events send to the chief executive officer by the fastest means of communication available to him a report containing full particulars of the event and of the probable cause of the event, stating the name and official number (if any) of the vessel, the port to which she belongs, the names of the master, mates and owner and the numbers and other particulars of their certificates (if any) and, if practicable, the present position of the vessel.
+Version 02-a0-05 As at 02 Dec 2005 page 50 Extract from www.slp.wa.gov.au, see that website for further information where by reason of a casualty happening to or on board a commercial vessel loss of life or serious injury to any person ensues, the master or owner of the vessel shall immediately after the happening of any of those events send to the chief executive officer by the fastest means of communication available to him a report containing full particulars of the event and of the probable cause of the event, stating the name and official number (if any) of the vessel, the port to which she belongs, the names of the master, mates and owner and the numbers and other particulars of their certificates (if any) and, if practicable, the present position of the vessel.